Nicholas-Ray-NAU/CS386_Team_Project_F22/README.md

 ## Authors

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+Please see the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - please see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc